Government quietly introduces $103b KiwiSaver tax

 New tax rules will see the Government net an additional $225 million in tax each year by streamlining the way fees on things like KiwiSaver funds are taxed by GST.

-Financial agencies and GST experts have warned the tax will hit KiwiSaver balances hard, while the opposition has described it as "yet another tax grab ... to fleece New Zealanders of their hard-earned cash".
+Financial agencies and GST experts have warned the tax will hit KiwiSaver balances hard and be passed on in the form of increased fees, while the opposition has described it as "yet another tax grab ... to fleece New Zealanders of their hard-earned cash".

+The Financial Services Council of New Zealand (FSC) also described the changes as legislative "overreaches" and a "suboptimal outcome" in the middle of a cost of living crisis.

 Modelling from the Financial Markets Authority (FMA) warns the tax and its compounding effects will dent KiwiSaver balances by $103 billion by 2070.